 So what’s the overall effect of these ‘quotations,’ as you call them?

 But with a woman in the role, the good friar gains a different emotional weight, earns more of our attention.
-Vela’s Laurence is more of an involved, maternal presence.
+Vela’s Laurence is an involved, maternal presence.
 Her advice comes from heartfelt concern — and now offsets the nattering, comical Nurse (Liz Mikel) and, in this case, Juliet’s own absent mother.
-Ferrell’s stripped-down casting has axed both female parents from the Montagues and Capulets, leaving an angry, abusive Chris Hury as Daddy Capulet to embody his family’s “ancient grudge.”
-So Vela’s Laurence is the only responsible adult female around; she’s a moral counterweight to the Capulet warlord and the two clans’ strife and rage.
+Ferrell’s stripped-down casting has axed both female parents from the Montagues and Capulets, leaving only an angry, abusive Chris Hury as Daddy Capulet to embody this feud’s “ancient grudge.”
+So Vela’s Laurence is the one responsible adult female around; she’s a moral counterweight to the Capulet warlord and the two clans’ strife and rage.

-In short, these entertainments have many of the exact same ‘impediments’ that make Shakespeare supposedly so alienating.
+In short, these entertainments have many of the exact same ‘impediments’ that make Shakespeare supposedly so alienating and intimidating.
 Yet young audiences around the world swarm to them in the millions.

-In contrast, when Ferrell applies his various devices and upgrades to Shakespeare, what we get is self-consciousness, that sense we know is pure poison to teenage interest: trying too hard to join the hip kids.
-The end of this production even has a surprising, show-offy, protest-suicide.
-In its wake, one half-expects to hear Roger Daltry belt out 45-year-old lyrics about how all this is just another ‘teenage wasteland.’
+In contrast, when Ferrell applies his various devices and upgrades to Shakespeare, what we get is self-consciousness — i.e., pure poison to teenage interest.
+Basically, the production tries too hard to join the hip kids.
+The ending even has a surprising, show-offy, protest-suicide.
+In its wake, one half-expects to hear Roger Daltry belt out 45-year-old lyrics about how what we’ve witnessed is just a ‘teenage wasteland.’

-Sure, melodrama and self-consciousness and self-pity are the three primary modes of adolescent expression.
-That’s why Shakespeare employs them here.
-But conveying them, making us feel how electric they were once in our own sorry teenage selves is very different than just dressing them up in Urban Outfitters gear.
+Sure, swooning, romantic melodrama along with self-consciousness and self-pity are primary modes of adolescent expression.
+That’s why Shakespeare employs them.
+But conveying them, making us feel how electric they were once in our own sorry teenage selves-in-love — that’s very different than just dressing them up in Urban Outfitter gear.

 What does engage people at the Theater Center is something more basic and heartening: Ferrell’s Romeo.
 Jake Horowitz is not the typical teen heartthrob.
 He’s more like Jay Baruchel, charming and stutteringly awkward.